-Nonsteroidal anti-inflammatory drugs (NSAIDs) also come under the wider definition of non-opioid analgesic.
-This means they are a separate type of painkiller from opioid drugs such as morphine that are typically used for more severe types of pain.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) also come under the wider definition of non-opioid analgesics.
+This means they are a separate type of painkiller from opioid drugs (such as morphine) that are typically used for more severe types of pain.

 Contents of this article: